phoebeW17/sharp_sound_vision/README.md

 With a clear and concise purpose which fufilled the requirement of the MVP, I felt that the scope of the project did not have to grow any further.
 If further features came about they would be added to the Future Features section of this document.
 My main focus was to keep to the essential features:

 - Have a visually engaging website which draws clients in.
-- Portfolio page with full CRUD functionality.
+- Portfolio page with full CRUD functionality to admin.
-- Services page with full CRUD functionality.
+- Services page with full CRUD functionality to admin.
 - Testimonials page with full CRUD functionality.
-- Have a responsive webiste across devices.
+- Have a responsive website across devices.

 ## Structural Plane